makepad/makepad_book/src/intro.md

+# Introduction

-# What is Makepad?
+## What is Makepad?

 Makepad is used to mean many different things.
-In this document, we want to clarify what we mean by *Makepad* and the various things related to the project.
+In this document, we want to clarify what we mean by *Makepad* and the various components related to the project.

 At the highest level, Makepad refers to the Makepad Project that is located on github: [Makepad](https://github.com/makepad/makepad)